pneff93/csfle/README.md

 :warning: **Important:** Ensure you copy your Access Key ID and Secret (or download the csv file) :warning:

-## Update the Producer and Consumer Properties Files

-Update the `rule.executors._default_.param.access.key.id` and `rule.executors._default_.param.secret.access.key` properties for the Producer and Consumer with the Access Key and Secret you retrieved in the previous step.

 ## Register Schema

 We register the schema with setting `PII` to the birthday field and define the encryption rule